Jaish-e-Mohammed: Infrastructure

 JeM originally operated training camps in Afghanistan, jointly with the other militant groups.
 After the fall of the Taliban government, it relocated them to Balakot and Peshawar in Khyber-Pakhtunkhwa and Muzaffarabad in Pakistan-administered Kashmir.
 By 2009, it developed a new headquarters in Bahawalpur in Pakistani Punjab, 420 miles south of Islamabad.
 These include a madrassa in the centre of the city and a 6.5 acre walled complex that serves as a training facility, including water training and horse back riding.
 Bahawalpur also serves as a rest and recuperation facility for jihadists fighting in Afghanistan, away from the areas of US drone attacks.
 It is also close to the bases of other militant groups with which JeM is believed to have operational ties: Lashkar-e-Taiba in Muridke, Sipah-e-Sahaba in Gojra, and Lashkar-e-Jhangvi also based in Punjab.
 There are at least 500–1000 other madrassas in Bahawalpur, most of which teach a violent version of Islam to children.

+Redevelopment efforts after Indian airstrikes

+Following the destruction of JeM's key facilities—including its headquarters, Markaz Subhanallah, and four additional training camps namely Markaz Bilal, Markaz Abbas, Mahmona Zoya, and Sargal—in Indian strikes conducted under Operation Sindoor on 7 May 2025, the group initiated a large-scale reconstruction effort.
+Indian Intelligence reports indicated that JeM launched a PKR 3.91 billion fundraising campaign aimed at rebuilding these centers and establishing new '313' Markaz centers.
+Each new markaz was projected to cost PKR 12.5 million, with funding primarily being solicited via digital wallets.
+Reports also suggested that the Pakistani government had announced plans to redevelop the destroyed centers, and that appeals for donations were being circulated through social media platforms linked to JeM.
+India blames Pakistan for deliberately avoiding monitoring of the digital wallets.